pn1616/amfoss_tasks/task-11/readme.md

 # TinkerCAD

-i did not attempt it.
-But I know how to use Tinkercad to make circuits.
+I did not attempt it, but I do have knowledge of how to use Tinkercad to create circuits.